 How to Clean an Acoustic Guitar Fretboard

-Are you thoughtful about the best way to clean a guitar?
+Are you thinking about the best way to clean a guitar?
 Here lies the first step towards it, remove the guitar strings.
 If you are concerned about the release of tension by removing the strings, don’t worry because it won’t hurt your guitar.

 When you are done with removing strings, you will realize that the fretboard needs some serious cleaning.
 Now use a low tack tape on the guitar body with the fretboard on both sides.
 Also, cover the soundhole with the same tape.